MosenzonTal/Azure-Exercise/README.md

     1.  create Storage Account - A (source)
     2.  create Storage Account - B (destination)
     3. LOOP : create 100 blobs in A
-    4. LOOP : copy the containers and blobs from Storage Account A to Storage Account B.
+    4. LOOP : copy all the containers and blobs from Storage Account A to Storage Account B.
 ```

 ***The full script can be found in the `Script.ps1 `file above.***